SamTy234/SmartPensionTest/README.md

 This is the solution I came up with in response to the technical test issued by SmartPension.
 It takes in and parses a log file located in the lib folder then prints out a list of the most visited webpages ordered from the most to the least.
 It also prints out another list in similar fashion but instead with unique page visits.

+To run this program please clone this repository and run `ruby interface.rb` file in the console under lib.

 This was programmed with the intention that any logfile provided in the same format would work so please.

 It consists of two folders: